Election 2020: National's Judith Collins and Paul Goldsmith respond to news NZ is in a recession

 He added that today's numbers were better than Treasury's estimates, which were yesterday revised down from a 23 per cent drop, to a 16 per cent contraction.

-In a statement this morning, National's finance spokesman Paul Goldsmith said the GDP numbers show the Government has failed to keep the economy progressing.
+In a statement this morning, National's finance spokesman Goldsmith said the GDP numbers show the Government has failed to keep the economy progressing.

 "The numbers reveal a smaller economy with thousands of Kiwis out of work, businesses failing and a massive drop in New Zealand's income."